A Guide To Santu Lussurgiu, Sardinia: 6 Best Sights

 Agriturismo Francadu

-Located just a few kilometers outside of Santu Lussurgiu, the agriturismo offers rooms with private bathrooms and all comfort, free Wi-Fi, free parking, and a park with a pool and a play area for kids.
-A delicious breakfast is served every morning.
+Located just a few kilometers outside of town, the agriturismo offers rooms with private bathrooms and all comfort, free Wi-Fi, free parking, and a park with a pool and a play area for kids.
+There’s a delicious breakfast every morning.

 Pin It For Later!